PlaybookReviews & Local SEOPediatric practices

 A pediatric practice becomes easier to choose when parents can quickly tell that the office is current, organized, and honest about fit, process, and care boundaries.

 Treat Pediatric Parent Trust Guide as one operating piece, not a loose playbook.
-For pediatric practices operators, a parent-confidence layer covering arrival, wait expectations, paperwork, follow-up, and same-day visit signals should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a done-for-you system is installed.
+For pediatric practices operators, a parent-confidence layer covering arrival, wait expectations, paperwork, follow-up, and same-day visit signals should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a connected system is installed.

 In the full TQP build, these notes connect AI receptionist systems, lead-capturing smart websites, reputation operations, missed-call recovery, and reactivation workflows into one front-door operating layer.